 The Andresen Nature Center features displays of local wildlife, insects, and flora found along the local watershed of the Upper Mississippi River.
 Located within 100 yards of the Mississippi River and adjacent to Heritage Canyon in Fulton, IL, the Center is dedicated to providing insight, information, appreciation, and conservation of our local natural resources.

 2018 Video: Andresen Nature Center (Video produced and narrated by students from Fulton High School, Business Education class taught by Jeffrey Hoese)

 The Fulton (Martin House) Museum and Fulton Historical Society features regular fascinating programs typically monthly, from February through November.
-Programs are presented at the Fulton (Martin House) Museum, located at 707 - 10th Avenue, on the third Sunday of each month, at 2:00 PM, and are free.
+Programs are presented at the Fulton (Martin House) Museum, which is located at 707 10th Avenue, on the third Sunday of each month, starting at 2:00 PM, and are free.
 Light refreshments are served.
 (Note: The north entrance of the museum is handicap accessible.)